aavieux/portfolio-s3/README.md

 I have made a lot of UI prototyping, self-studying and researching for my individual project.
 I researched the most famous online libraries and their UI structure and watched a few explanations on why their UI is user-friendly and effective.

-A prototype of my individual project you can see on page {...}
+A prototype of my individual project you can see on page [Requirements and Design](#lo6-requirements-and-design)

 I also did some usability tests in school with my peers.
 I showed my prototype and overrall the feedback was positive including some remarks and suggestions from their side.